-To deter unauthorized use of your computer, you can use the CMOS Setup Utility program to set a password.
-When you turn on your computer you are prompted to type the password to unlock the keyboard for normal use.
+To deter unauthorized use of your computer, you can use the Setup Utility program to set a password.
+See "Using passwords" on page 25.

-- What to do next
+- What to do next:

-- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 25.
+- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 23.